avshrk/LaunchSchool/front_end_dev/220/220_notes/upto_Lesson6/notes.md

 ```
-Bind the context with function expression
+Bind the context with function expression.
+Bind once and use it many times.

 ```javascript
   obj = {